tamiliyer/tamil-iyer-rituals-customs/index.md

 ## List of functions in a tamil iyer family

-1. Baby - Udhaka Shanthi
+1. Pregnant woman - Udhaka Shanthi
+2. Baby birth - Punyavachanam
+3. Boy - Upanayanam
+4. Marriage
+5. Girl - Puberty
+6. Avani Avattam
+7. Thavasam

+## Pregnant woman - Udhaka Shanthi

+1. Participants in the function - Husband of pregnant woman, parents from both families, sisters/brothers from both families, extended family, friends, elders
+2. Function timings

+## Baby birth - Punyavachanam

-2. Boy - Upanayanam
+## Boy - Upanayanam

-3. Marriage
+## Marriage

-4. Girl - Puberty
+## Girl - Puberty

-5. Avani Avattam
+## Avani Avattam

-6. Thavasam
+## Thavasam

 You can use the [editor on GitHub](https://github.com/tamiliyer/tamil-iyer-rituals-customs/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.